Close

 8. Get Your Car Cleaned

 Get a car cleaner or hire a professional car cleaning service if you have the budget.
-If your husband is willing to lend a hand, then make sure you get the car seats cleaned, interiors vacuumed and set up the windows and accessories right.
+If your husband is willing to lend a hand, then make sure you get the car seats cleaned, the interiors vacuumed, and the windows and accessories set up correctly.
 Load up on tunes so that your little one is engaged with entertaining beats to keep his mind busy and the mess minimal.

 9. Keep Your Hospital Bags Ready

-You may give birth in 24 hours or it might take a few more days for the newborn to arrive.
-Whichever the case, it’s best to stay prepared which means you may end up staying in the maternity ward longer than you’d like.
-Pack up on chapsticks, slippers, nightgown, socks, change of clothes, portable music system and whatever else comes in handy or simple things that will make you feel relaxed.
+You may give birth in 24 hours, or it might take a few more days for the newborn to arrive.
+Whichever the case, it’s best to stay prepared, which means you may end up staying in the maternity ward longer than you’d like.
+Pack up on chapsticks, slippers, nightgowns, socks, a change of clothes, a portable music system and whatever else comes in handy or simple things that will make you feel relaxed.

 10. Consider the ‘Do-Not-Carry’ List